Zavitar97/CryptoCurrency/README.md

 # creates new chain
 chain = BlockChain()
 ```
 Create initial transactions in order to use the blockchain.
-Use it only with a completly new blockchain, since other nodes will not approve this new block for their own copy as there are no existed unspent outputs to support new transactions.
-Otherwise you will have to apply this action manually for all nodes.
+Use it only with a completely new blockchain, since other nodes will not approve this new block for their own copy as there are no existing unspent outputs to support new transactions.
+Otherwise, you will have to apply this action manually for all nodes.
 ```Python
 from miner import mine_initial_txs
 # list of tuples containing pairs of recipient address and amount